 What is a Rain Garden?

-District staff will meet you on site to determine if the site is suitable for a rain garden.
+1. Site Visit.
+District staff will meet you on site to discuss your ideas and options for a rain garden.
+Request a visit today!

 2. Soil Infiltration Test.
 Before planting the rain garden, you’ll want to see how well your soil absorbs rainwater by doing a simple infiltration test.

 3. Design Your Rain Garden.
 Working with district staff, design your rain garden and agree to plant it within a year.

 4. Prep Your Site.
 Select a contractor (or roll up your sleeves) to move soil and create the space for your rain garden.
 If you need suggestions, District staff can provide you a list of trained contractors and DIY tips for prepping your site for a rain garden.